About the IMPROVE Initiative

 An estimated 700 U.S. women die each year from conditions related to or associated with pregnancy or childbirth, the highest maternal mortality rate among developed nations.
 In addition, more than 50,000 women experience severe maternal morbidity (SMM), life-threatening health problems that are present during labor and delivery that can cause significant short- and long-term health problems for mothers.

-The NIH-wide IMPROVE initiative supports research on how to reduce preventable maternal mortality, decrease SMM, and promote health equity.
-Using an integrated approach to understand biological, behavioral, sociocultural, and structural factors contributing to maternal mortality, SMM, and maternal morbidity, including a focus on the ongoing COVID-19 pandemic, the IMPROVE initiative will build an evidence base for improved care and outcomes in specific populations and regions of the country.
+The NIH-wide IMPROVE initiative supports research on how to reduce preventable maternal mortality and decrease SMM.
+Using an integrated approach to understand the factors contributing to maternal mortality, SMM, and maternal morbidity, the IMPROVE initiative will build an evidence base for improved maternal care and outcomes.

-This multipronged, innovative research initiative is designed to understand and reduce health disparities among populations disproportionately affected by maternal morbidity and mortality, including African American, American Indian/Alaska Native, Asian/Pacific Islander, Hispanic/Latina, very young women, older women, and women with disabilities.
-Many of these populations are also disproportionately affected by the COVID-19 pandemic.
-The IMPROVE approach also addresses geographic disparities and social determinants of health, including education, racism, and socioeconomic standing.
+This multipronged, innovative research initiative is designed to understand and reduce health disparities among populations disproportionately affected by maternal morbidity and mortality.
+The IMPROVE approach also addresses geographic disparities and social determinants of health.

 Initiative Goals